Procedures for Submission of New GE Courses

 - College Curriculum Committee reviews requests and forwards to College Dean for recommendation.

-- College Dean forwards all required documents electronically (with digital signatures as needed) to the Board of General Studies via the Office of Undergraduate Studies by October 1 for the following Fall and March 1 for the following Spring certification.
+- College Dean forwards all required documents electronically (with digital signatures as needed) to the Office of Graduate and Undergraduate Programs as well as uploading documents via the NEW GE Course Proposal Submission Page no later than October 1 for the following Fall.
+This ensures there is enough time to approve in time for catalog.

 - The Board reviews and acts on all new GE courses submissions.
-The department chair and course coordinator (or their designees) are invited to the meeting(s) at which the new course will be considered.
+The department chair and course coordinator (or their designees) are invited to the meeting(s) at which the new course will be considered, if applicable.
 No proposals are rejected or modified/clarified without consultation with the Department.
-After a final vote of the Board has been taken, the AVP for Undergraduate Studies writes a letter to the Department Chair stating the Board’s action.
-If the course requires modification/clarification or has been denied, the Board’s concerns are detailed in the letter.
-Although the Provost reserves the right to act on any General Education courses that authority has been delegated to the AVP for Undergraduate Studies as Chair of the Board.
+After a final vote of the Board has been taken, the designated BOGS chair communicates (via email) the Board’s action to the department.
+If the course requires modification/clarification or has been denied, the Board’s concerns are outlined in the email.
+Although the Provost reserves the right to act on any General Education courses that authority has been delegated to the AVP for Graduate and Undergraduate Programs as official Chair of the Board.

-- Undergraduate Studies records all actions in office files, and posts certifications to the Official University Curriculum File.
+- Graduate and Undergraduate Programs records all actions in office files, and posts certifications to the Official University Curriculum File.

-- Courses approved by December 20 may be scheduled for the following Fall term.
-Courses approved by May 20 may be scheduled for the following Spring term.
+- Courses approved by December may be scheduled for the following Fall term.